Holomorphic submersions onto K\"ahler or balanced manifolds: Results

-\item Theorem 3.6(4) in case K is in fact a partial generalization of Theorem 1.2 (when $f$ is a holomorphic submersion), because when $N$ is $(a-1)$K, then every fibre is balanced; nevertheless, we get that $N$ is $aK$, not only balanced.
+\item Theorem 3.6(3) in case K is in fact a generalization of Theorem 1.2 (when $f$ is a holomorphic submersion), because when $N$ is $(a-1)$K, then every fibre is balanced; nevertheless, we get that $N$ is $aK$, not only balanced.
+The other cases (WK, S, PL) seem to be completely new.

-\item Compare Theorem 3.6(2) in case K with Theorem 1.2 (when $f$ is a holomorphic submersion): when $m>2$, the sole condition (HC) gives that $N$ is $aK$, and also balanced.

 \end{enumerate}